Create new questions and guidelines in the conversation guide

 Rating

-To request a quantitative assessment.
+To inquire about a quantitative assessment.

 Example Question: "Please rate the service on a scale from 1 to 5."

-Result in the report:
+Result in the Report:

 Service Rating: 5